michaelklishin/urly/README.md

 ```

-## Urly is a Work In Progress
+## Documentation & Examples

-Documentation site for Urly is coming in the future.
-Please see our test suite for code examples.
+Documentation site for Urly is coming in the future (sorry!).
+Please see our extensive test suite for more code examples.

 ## Continuous Integration